Understanding Living Wills: What You Need to Know

 In practice, a living will is activated when a healthcare provider determines that the person is unable to make decisions.

 In cases where the living will is silent or ambiguous, the healthcare power of attorney steps in.
 The designated agent interprets the patient’s wishes in light of the current clinical context, consults with the care team, and makes decisions that honor the spirit of the advance directive.
-Effective communication between the agent, physicians, and family members is crucial to avoid conflicts and ensure that the patient’s autonomy remains respected.
+Effective communication between the agent, physicians, and family members is crucial to avoid conflicts and confirm that the patient’s autonomy remains respected.

 Storage and Accessibility